proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - **How:**
   - Search meetup.com or orangepillapp.com for DMV Bitcoin meetups
   - Attend at least one this month
-  - Introduce yourself as part of BookMark Breakfast community
+  - Introduce yourself as part of book club community
 - **Outcome:** Make 1-3 real connections with local Bitcoiners

 **2. Calculate Your "Net Effect"**